-- Connect your digital video capture device properly. - Turn your device on and set it to playback mode. - Make sure the program you want to use can detect your digital or analog device.
+- Connect your video source device properly. - Turn your device on and set it to playback mode. - Make sure the program you want to use can detect your digital or analog device.
+In the WinDVD Creator capture screen, click your input source, click the wrench icon, select the Device Control tab, and select your source from the Video Source drop-down menu.